Led by Margaret Wehrenberg, PsyD

 This is an On Demand Webinar about Rumination.
 Access information, resources, and CEU information will be sent to you shortly after registration and registrants will be given unlimited access to the recording for a full year

 Overactive brain circuitry can trap people in cycles of ruminative thinking.
-This neurobiologically-based rumination links anxiety and depression — two disorders that concur in about 50% of our clients.
+This neurobiologically-based rumination links anxiety and depression — two disorders concur in about 50% of our clients.

 Whether clients experience depressive themes of worthlessness and inadequacy or the anxious full-of-dread cognitions, repetitive patterns of negative thoughts keep people locked into distress.
 Letting go isn’t easy.
-Mental habits, reinforced by life experience and strengthened by repetition, form a neurobiological rut into which clients fall repeatedly.
+As reinforced by life experience and strengthened by repetition, mental habits form a neurobiological rut into which clients fall repeatedly.
 Stuck in this rut, people become unable to change behaviour, and in response, it is no surprise that therapists themselves can begin to feel stuck, wondering how to promote change in thought and action.

 In this workshop, we’ll examine why clients lock into depressive patterns that increase their unhappiness, and we will explore the four subtle reasons they hold on to worry.
 Understanding these underlying rationales helps clients increase both their confidence and ability to change their mental habits.
-More importantly, we’ll explore pragmatic, achievable solutions to disrupt the rumination and stuck behaviours, eliminating these patterns and replacing them with attitudes of calmness and competency.
+More importantly, we’ll explore pragmatic, achievable solutions to disrupt rumination and stuck behaviours, eliminate these patterns, and replace them with attitudes of calmness and competency.
 After utilizing experiential and interactive methods, you will leave prepared to offer your clients effective tools to end rumination, alter stuck behaviours, and move into recovery from depression and anxiety.

 Known for her humour, pragmatic treatment approaches, and interactive teaching style, Dr. Wehrenberg is a sought-after speaker and consistently receives the highest ratings for her dynamic presentation and high-quality content.
 Seasoned professionals often rank her training “as among the best I have ever attended.”
 This workshop is packed with good information and strategies.

 Want More Margaret Wehrenberg?

-Margaret Wehrenberg is also presenting The New Social Anxiety: Mental Health and Social Balance in the Age of Social Media and the Internet.
+Margaret Wehrenberg also presents The New Social Anxiety: Mental Health and Social Balance in the Age of Social Media and the Internet.
 Click here for full info.